Abu Dhabi tenancy law and tenancy rights

 - Your landlord has to give you a two months’ notice in case of eviction, rent increase or any other change to the tenancy contract terms

 The Abu Dhabi property law for tenants is standard for the most part.
 It helps to know what you can or cannot do as part of your contract with your landlord.
 Keep all of the above in mind before signing a tenancy contract to avoid any complications down the lane.
-If you are searching for a property for rent in Abu Dhabi, knowing your rights according to the law would definitely be beneficial.
+And make sure you are aware of the tenancy tax in Abu Dhabi as well.